- Networking Tools

 Networking for Introverts and Extroverts

 For introverts, the thought of networking might be a daunting task.
 Initially, introverts should think about networking one-on-one with people they know.
-Begin by creating a comfortable environment by doing research about an individual or company in advance.
+Begin by creating a comfortable environment, and do research about an individual or company in advance.
 Next, leverage your skills as an introvert.
 You are probably a great listener.
 Prepare questions in advance and use social media or email to get started networking.

 Leverage Social Networks